OWASP/CheatSheetSeries/cheatsheets/Authorization_Testing_Automation_Cheat_Sheet.md

 ## Introduction

-Authorizations definition and implementation is one of the important protection measures of an application.
-They are defined in the creation phase of the project and, even if authorization issues are found when the application is initially released and submitted to a security audit before to going live, the most significant number of issues related to authorization come in the maintenance lifetime of the application.

-This situation is often explained by the fact that features are added/modified and no review of the authorizations is performed on the application before the publishing of the new release, for cost or time issue reason.
+**When you are implementing protection measures for an application, one of the most important parts of the process is defining and implementing the application's authorizations.** Despite all of the checks and security audits conducted during the creation phase, most of the problems with authorizations occur because features are added/modified in updated releases without determining their effect on the application's authorizations (usually because of cost or time issue reasons).

+To deal with this problem, we recommend that developars automate the evaluation of the authorizations and perform a test when a new release is created.
+This ensures that the team knows if changes to the application will conflict with an authorization's definition and/or implementation.

 ## Context

-In order to try to address this situation, it can be interesting to automate the evaluation of the authorizations definition and implementation on the application.
-This, to constantly ensure that implementation of the authorizations in the application is consistent with the authorizations' definition.

-An authorization is often composed by 2 elements (also named dimensions): The **Feature**, and the **Logical Role** that can access it (sometime a third dimension named **Data** is added in order to define access that includes a filtering at business data level).
+An authorization usually contains two elements (also named dimensions): The **Feature** and the **Logical Role** that accesses it.
+Sometime a third dimension named **Data** is added in order to define access that includes a filtering at business data level.

-The representation of the different combinations of these 2 dimensions is often named an **Authorization matrix** and is often formalized in a spreadsheet.

-During a test of an authorization, a **Logical Role** is also called a **Point Of View**.
+Generally, the two dimensions of each authorization should be listed in a spreadsheet that is called an **authorization matrix**.
+When authorizations are tested, the logical roles are sometimes called a **Point Of View**.

 ## Objective

-This article describes a proposition of implementation in order to automate the tests of an *authorization matrix*.

-This article assumes that 2 dimensions are used to represent an authorization for the technical proposition described and takes an application exposing REST services as an example.

-The objective is to provide starting ideas/hints in order to create a tailored way of testing of the authorization matrix for the target application.
+This cheat sheet is designed to help you generate your own approaches to automating authorization tests in an authorization matrix.
+Since developers will need to design their own approach to automating authorization tests, **this cheat sheet will show a possible approach to automating authorization tests for one possible implementation of an application that exposes REST Services.**

 ## Proposition

-In order to achieve the full automation of the evaluation of the *authorization matrix*, the following actions have been performed:
+### Preparing to automate the authorization matrix

+Before we start to automate a test of the authorization matrix, we will need to do the following:

-1. Formalize the authorization matrix in a pivot format file allowing:
+1. **Formalize the authorization matrix in a pivot format file, which will allow you to:**
-    1. The processing by a program easily.
+    1. Easily process the matrix by a program.
-    2. To be read and updated by a human for the follow-up of the authorization combinations.
+    2. Allow a human to read and update when you need to follow up on the authorization combinations.
-    3. Hierarchy in the information in order to easily materialize the different combinations.
+    3. Set up a hierarchy of the authorizations, which will allow you to easily create different combinations.
-    4. The maximum possible of independence from the technology and design used to implement the application exposing the features.
+    4. Create the maximum possible of independence from the technology and design used to implement the applications.

-2. Create a set of integration tests that fully use the authorization matrix pivot file as input source in order to evaluate the different combinations with:
+2. **Create a set of integration tests that fully use the authorization matrix pivot file as an input source, which will allow you to evaluate the different combinations with the following advantages:**
     1. The minimum possible of maintenance when the authorization matrix pivot file is updated.
     2. A clear indication, in case of failed test, of the source authorization combination that does not respect the authorization matrix.

-### Authorization matrix pivot file
+### Create the authorization matrix pivot file

-The XML format has been used to formalize the authorization matrix.
+**In this example, we use an XML format to formalize the authorization matrix.**

-The XML structure contains 3 main sections:
+This XML structure has three main sections (or nodes):

-- Node **roles**: This node describes the possible logical roles used in the system, is used to provide a list, and the explanation of the different roles (authorization level).
+- Node **roles**: Describes the possible logical roles used in the system, provides a list of the roles, and explains the different roles (authorization level).
-- Node **services**: This node lists and describes the available services exposed by the system, and the associated logical role(s) that can call them.
+- Node **services**: Provides a list of the available services exposed by the system, provides a description of those services, and defines the associated logical role(s) that can call them.
-- Node **services-testing**: This node provides a test payload for each service if the service uses input data other than the one coming from URL or path.
+- Node **services-testing**: Provides a test payload for each service if the service uses input data other than the one coming from URL or path.

-This is an example of the XML used to represent the authorization:
+**This sample demonstrates how an authorization could be defined with XML**:

 > Placeholders (values between {}) are used to mark location where test value must be placed by the integration tests if needed